 5. Poorly Implemented Policies

 You can easily tell the difference between a business who does not implement or enforce their policies and procedures and one who does.
-When your boss enforces policies, everything seems to run like a fine-oiled machine.
+When your boss enforces policies, everything seems to run like a finely oiled machine.
 However, when your boss has a “don’t care” attitude, chaos ensues and people do whatever they want.